 Ego sum.
 And now it's time for me to publish a translation of Rig Veda 10:129.

 The poem called "Rig Veda 10:129" is about creation.
 "Hymn of Creation" it's been called.
-The following translation is partly based on Avinash Sathaye's, partly on Arthur Anthony MacDonnell's.
+The following translation is partly based on that of Avinash Sathaye, partly on that of Arthur Anthony MacDonnell.
 The latter is found in A Vedic Reader for Students, Oxford 1917.

 The poem has seven verses.
 First is given the Sanskrit text for each verse, then the English translation.
 The Sanskrit text is after MacDonnell (ibid).
 That text has added periods, commas and question marks to facilitate the reading.

 "â", "î" etc. means long vocal.
 Due to technical limitation retroflex sounds etc. have not been transcribed.

 nâsîd rajo no viomâ paro yat.

 Then [= before creation] even nothingness was not, nor existence.

 There was no air then, nor the heavens beyond it.

 What covered it?
 Where was it?
 In whose keeping?